layers-wp/obox-launchpad/readme.txt

 3. Control the look and feel

 == Changelog ==

+= 1.0.6 =
+* Fixed any base file warnings
+* Added link to Layers to help users create a site easily
+* Fixed checkbox layouts in the admin
+* Updated field defaults

 = 1.0.5 =
 * Fixed all JS errors including the date picker, logo uploader and drag & drop for the page elements order